 Use Category Specific Use СС Use Specific Standards

 Formula Retail SP §9.2.10.c

-Fresh Food Market or Grocery Store Р §9.2.10.d
+Fresh Food Market or Grocery Store P §9.2.10.d

 Farm/Vendor Market Р §9.2.10.e

 Urban Agriculture

 Farming (as noted below) §9.2.11.a

 Commercial Farm Р §9.2.11.a.i

 Community Farm Р §9.2.11.a.ii

 Community Gardening Р §9.2.11.b

 Accessory Uses

 Urban Agriculture (as noted below) §9.2.12.d

 Commercial Farming Р §9.2.12.d.iii

 - a.
 General - Vehicular parking must be provided according to i.
 Table 6.2 (b) except as follows: - a).
 Non-residential uses with five thousand (5,000) square feet or less of gross leasable floor area are exempt from any minimum requirements of Table 6.2 (b). - b).
 Any change in use within a non-residential structure constructed before the effective date of this Ordinance, provided that the change is to a permitted use, is exempt from any minimum requirements of Table 6.2 (b). - ii.
-There are no parking requirements for accessory uses. - h Tvpe - i.
-Motor vehicle parking may be provided as above ground structured parking or underground structured parking. - Unbundled Parking C. - i.
-Motor vehicle parking spaces must be rented or leased as an option rather than a requirement of the rental, lease, or purchase of a dwelling unit or non-residential floor space. - d.
-Parking Location - Required motor vehicle parking, excluding any i. required handicapped parking, may be provided offsite according to the following: - a).
-The off-site parking must be located within one thousand three hundred and twenty (1,320) feet in walking distance to the lot it will serve, measured from the nearest point of the off-site parking along block faces and walkways to the principal entrance of the use served;
+There are no parking requirements for accessory uses. - iii.
+Motor vehicle parking spaces may be shared between uses on the same lot and buildings on the same block in accordance with §12.3 Shared Parking. - b.
+Type - i.
+Motor vehicle parking may be provided as above ground structured parking or underground structured parking. - c.
+Unbundled Parking - i.
+Motor vehicle parking spaces must be rented or leased as an option rather than a requirement of the rental, lease, or purchase of a dwelling unit or non-residential floor space. - ii.
+Bicycle parking must be provided at no cost or fee to customers, visitors, employees, tenants, and residents. - d.
+Parking Design